crackitty/k8s-training-ftbotr/deployments/exercises/intro.md

 ## What do you know already?

-Take a few minutes and stand up and tell the class how much you believe you know already about Deployments in Kubernetes.
+We will take a few minutes now so that each person can quickly tell the class how much, if anything, they already know about Kubernetes Deployments.

+Do you consider yourself an expert or a novice (etc.)

 [Click here to continue](../lab-prereq.md)